arcasen/interpreter-in-cpp/README.md

 ## Usage

-Run calculator and iput expression in REPL:
+Run calculator and input expression in REPL:

 ```
  ./calc
-Welcome to the Enhanced Calculator.
+Welcome to the expression calculator.
 Enter 'exit' to exit.
 > 1-2
 ans: -1